One of the biggest no-brainers for frequent travelers — Hilton Aspire benefits and perks

 Signing up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-Hilton Aspire Benefits and Perks
+Hilton Aspire benefits and perks

 - 100% bonus points on paid stays

-- Upgrades to a suite when available (that can be worth a LOT of money)
+- Upgrades to a suite when available (that can be worth a lot of money)

 - Executive hotel lounge access (usually has lots of free food and drinks)